ottobunge/Photo-Explorer/README.md

 # Or in detached mode
 task docker:up:detached

+# Rebuild services after code changes (smart rebuild - checks base image)
+task docker:rebuild

+# Force rebuild base image (only when dependencies change in pyproject.toml)
+task docker:rebuild:base
 ```

 Use this for testing Docker builds or production-like environment.

+**Note on rebuilds**: The `docker:rebuild` task automatically checks if the base image exists.
+If not found, it builds the base image first (~10-15 minutes, includes all ML dependencies), then builds the application services (~30-60 seconds).
+Subsequent rebuilds only rebuild the application services since the base image is cached.

 ### Access the Application